Control of fixed points and existence and uniqueness of centric linking systems: Introduction

 \begin{theorem} Let $G$ be a finite group, $S$ a Sylow $2$-subgroup of $G$, and $D$ an abelian $2$-group on which $G$ acts faithfully.
 Assume that $G$ has a minimal nontrivial offender on $D$ that is not solitary.
 Then there is a subgroup $J \leq S$, generated by offenders and weakly closed in $S$ with respect to $G$, such that $C_D(N_G(J)) = C_D(G)$. \end{theorem} \begin{proof} This follows from Theorem~\ref{T:glawc2} via Lemmas~\ref{L:controlbig} and \ref{L:nonS3basednorm}. \end{proof}

-This could be viewed as the main result of \S\ref{S:norm2}, although the more detailed information contained in Lemmas~\ref{L:controlbig} and \ref{L:nonS3basednorm} is needed for the remainder.
-When interpreted, Theorem~\ref{T:solobs} gives the vanishing of $\varprojlim{\!}^1 \Z^\R_\F$ for $\F$ the fusion system of any constrained group $\Gamma$ as above with $D = Z(Y)$ and $G = \Gamma/C_\Gamma(D)$ having the prescribed action on $D$, and with $\R$ those subgroups containing $Y$ whose images in $G$ do not contain offenders on $D$.
+This could be viewed as the main result of Section~\ref{S:norm2}, although the more detailed information contained in Lemmas~\ref{L:controlbig} and \ref{L:nonS3basednorm} is needed for the sequel.
+When interpreted, Theorem~\ref{T:solobs} gives the vanishing of $\varprojlim{\!}^1 \Z^\R_\F$ for $\F$ the fusion system of any $2$-constrained group $\Gamma$ as above with $D = Z(Y)$ and $G = \Gamma/C_\Gamma(D)$ having the prescribed action on $D$, and with $\R$ consisting of those subgroups containing $Y$ whose images in $G$ do not contain offenders on $D$.

-The results of \S\ref{S:norm2} are then applied to upgrade the vanishing of $\varprojlim{\!}^1$ to that of $\varprojlim{\!}^2$ away from the canonical obstruction, and this is carried out in Theorem~\ref{T:ntlim}.
-For this and for the remaining arguments we work with the bar resolution for these limits.
-As a result, the arguments involve questions about realizing an automorphism of a locality as an inner automorphism of a group, and thus begin to resemble those appearing in Chermak's paper \cite{Chermak2013}.
-We hope that the preliminary lemmas of \S\ref{S:reduction2} will make more clear this connection for those who are more familiar with Chermak's group theoretic approach.
+The results of Section~\ref{S:norm2} are then applied to upgrade the vanishing of $\varprojlim{\!}^1$ to that of $\varprojlim{\!}^2$ away from the canonical obstruction, and this is done in Theorem~\ref{T:ntlim}.
+For this and for the remaining arguments, we work with the bar resolution for these limits.
+As a result, the arguments involve questions about realizing an automorphism of a locality as an inner automorphism of a group, and thus begin to resemble those appearing in Chermak's work \cite{Chermak2013}.
+We hope that the preliminary lemmas of Section~\ref{S:reduction2} will make more clear this connection for those who are more familiar with Chermak's group-theoretic approach.

-With a little more work it is seen that in a minimal counterexample, $G$ is generated by its solitary offenders on $D$, and in particular by transvections on $\Omega_1(D)$.
+With a little more work, it is seen that in a minimal counterexample, $G$ is generated by its solitary offenders on $D$, and in particular by transvections on $\Omega_1(D)$.
 In this paper, by a \emph{natural module} for a symmetric group $S_m$ ($m \geq 3$), we mean the lone nontrivial irreducible composition factor of the standard permutation module for $S_m$ over the field with two elements.
 This is of dimension $m-1$ when $m$ is odd, and of dimension $m-2$ when $m$ is even.

 The following is Theorem~\ref{T:genbyS3based} below.